 What Kind Of Pannier Rack Attachment Systems Are There?

-Although pairs of panniers can be identical out of the box, setting up the attachments to fit your racks will usually result in them being configured as ‘left’ and a ‘right’ panniers from that point forward.
+Although pairs of panniers can be identical out of the box, setting up the attachments to fit your racks will usually result in them being configured as ‘left’ and ‘right’ panniers from that point forward.

 You’ll occasionally see a pair of panniers attached together with a strip of fabric between them, the whole of which is then slung over the rack.
 As a general rule, don’t buy these unless it’s the only thing you can get, as this style is far less durable and versatile than individual panniers and rack mounts.

 What Materials Are Panniers Made From?

 Fully waterproof panniers are usually made of laminated fabric with sealed seams, often using the same ‘roll-top’ closure system found in drybags for paddlesports.
-As with any waterproof gear, of course, you’re well advised to pack a simple repair kit – a length of Gaffa Tape at the very least, or perhaps a roll of Tenacious Tape.
+As with any waterproof gear, you should always pack a simple repair kit – a length of Gaffa Tape at the very least, or perhaps a roll of Tenacious Tape.

-In short, then, there’s a lot of variety out there.
-There are, however, a few specific makes and models of bicycle pannier that have proven themselves on countless very long and demanding tours.
+In short, there’s a lot of variety out there.
+There are, however, a few specific makes and models of bicycle pannier that have proven themselves over many decades on very long and demanding tours.

-We’ll start, however, by looking at basic, budget-friendly panniers, and work our way up to the most durable and hard-wearing of panniers capable of withstanding literally decades of use.
+We’ll start, however, by looking at basic, budget-friendly panniers, and work our way up to durable and hard-wearing panniers capable of withstanding years of constant daily use.